 As I mentioned earlier, many larger influencers have started to show their before and after shots in their instagram stories, many selling their presets for profit.
 A preset is their personal filter that they have created for their feeds.
 See the picture below of Pilot Madeline.
 Then find this exact location under places on Instagram and compare her images to everyone else who has visited Aqua Dome in Austria.

 Their before shots are exactly the way you take your photos on whatever you use, phone or camera.
 There is nothing great about the original shot in most cases, but the way it is edited to look afterwards is very interesting.
 Some of these instagram feeds literally look like editorials from magazines.
 Imagine shooting an editorial every single day of your life, ten points to Tamara too while we are here.
-Don’t get me wrong, I get it that this is their job now.
+Don’t get me wrong, I get it that this is their job now but an editorial isn’t reality, both in print and digital.

 (Before & After shots of Pilot Madeline at Aqua Dome Wellness)